guigarage/guigarage.github.io/_posts/2013-02-08-change-java-version-on-mac-os.md

 layout: post
 author: hendrik
 categories: [JavaFX]
-excerpt: 'I'm currently working with JDK 6, 7 and 8 on my MacBook and it's really a pain to switch between this Java version by shell.
-Because of that I created a tool that can do all the work for you.'
+excerpt: "I'm currently working with JDK 6, 7 and 8 on my MacBook and it's really a pain to switch between this Java version by shell.
+Because of that I created a tool that can do all the work for you."
 featuredImage: sample-8
 permalink: '2013/02/change-java-version-on-mac-os/'
 header: